-Returns An Effect that results in a list of (is_error, result) tuples, where is_error is True if the child effect raised an exception, in which case result will be an exc_info tuple.
+Returns An Effect that results in a list of (is_error, result) tuples, where is_error is True if the child effect raised an exception, in which case result will be the exception.
 If is_error is False, then result will just be the result as provided by the child effect.